Thotto62/hello-world/README.md

 # hello-world
 Trial repository

-Just learning the firts steps with github.
+Just learning the first steps with github.
 Hope it brings me forward